Terms Related To Decarbonization

 Carbon negative fuels are fuels that take more carbon out of the environment than it generates.

-Direct air capture is the process of capturing carbon dioxide directly from the air to produce a concentrated stream of CO2 for sequestration or utilization.
 In terms of utilization, as an example, the CO2 is being used to drive out reservoir oil in many CO2 miscible EOR projects around the world.
 The captured CO2 can also be used to produce carbon-neutral fuels by hydrogenating it with hydrogen.

 Fuel Cells